DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2020-10-06-beta-prototype-research-round-2.md

 Our data requirements page did not receive a lot of attention, but when prompted it clearly fit into the existing behaviour of checking data requirements approximately once a year.

-We found that:
+We found that some:

-* some users check data requirements around May - but most check in September, just before submitting ITT data
+* users check data requirements around May - but most check in September, just before submitting ITT data
-* some DTTP users are not always clear which data is required and which data is optional
+* DTTP users are not always clear which data is required and which data is optional

 > “DTTP tells you what data is required and whether it’s essential - I just double check once a year that that’s the same as last year, usually in September.”